santosh-gh/cheat-sheet/Architecture/README.md

   - Geo-Replication:
     Azure SQL Database offers built-in geo-replication capabilities to enable efficient disaster recovery.
 Organizations can configure geo-replication to replicate their databases asynchronously to a secondary region, providing a standby database in case of a regional outage or disaster.
-The secondary database remains synchronized with the primary database, e nsuring data consistency.
+The secondary database remains synchronized with the primary database, ensuring data consistency.
 In the event of a failure in the primary region, failover can be initiated to promote the secondary database as the new primary, minimizing downtime and enabling seamless application continuity.

+    To improve the high availability, A SQL Server failover group has created for the two SQL servers running on those two regions.
+Azure SQL failover group makes sure that your database up and running all the time even though the primary database becomes unavailable due to an outage of the primary region.
+When your database of the primary region running without an issue, the primary region’s database works in read-write mode and your secondary region’s database works in read-only mode.
+All the database updates that you make to the primary database will replicate to the secondary region’s database asynchronously.
+However, If your primary region’s(Southeast Asia) database becomes unavailable, failover will trigger and the database of the secondary region(East Asia) will become the primary database and will work in read-write mode.
+When the failed region is restored and back online, the database in East Asia is immediately synchronized with the database in Southeast Asia region, and the read-only listener is switched back to the secondary database in East Asia.
+During synchronization performance of the primary could be slightly impacted depending on the amount of data that needs to be synchronized.
+To achieve this, no changes are required in your application source code.

   - Multiple Redundancy Options:
     Azure SQL Database provides multiple redundancy options to ensure high availability and fault tolerance.
 These options